 After her first scouting trip to Turkey, Hallman saw the potential of a future with the company.
 During her tenure, she has worked in all areas of the Huron Avenue store.
 In 2017, she was named its general manager.
 In 2022, Julia assumed ownership of all three Boston-area stores.

-Stephen Meuse is senior wine buyer at Formaggio Kitchen in Cambridge, Massachusetts where he can often be spotted stocking shelves and dusting bottles – though most days he leaves his spots at home.
+Stephen is a wine buyer at Formaggio Kitchen in Cambridge, Massachusetts where he can often be spotted stocking shelves and dusting bottles – though most days he leaves his spots at home.

 Earlier in his career, Stephen was adjunct professor in the history of food and wine at Boston University’s graduate program in gastronomy and was longtime wine columnist for The Boston Globe.
 From 2011 – 2106 he could be heard talking wine on NPR’s America’s Test Kitchen Radio.
 In 2016 he followed ATK radio host Christopher Kimball to his new venture, Milk Street Kitchen.
 You can read Stephen’s wine column in Milk Street’s new print publication and hear him on Milk Street Radio.

 Marc Hernandez, Head Cheese Buyer